Salmon have high levels of poisons

 To protect their children, women should avoid eating farmed salmon at all from the day they are born through menopause.
 Men on the other hand can safely eat wild salmon as often as eight times a month, but farmed salmon only once or twice a month.
 Salmon from farms in Scotland and the faeroe Islands are so contaminated; they should not be eaten more then three times a year.

-Dr. David O. Carpenter Professor at the Environmental Health and Toxicology Division, School of Public Health at the University of Albany in New York.
+This story was written on information gathered by Dr. David O. Carpenter Professor at the Environmental Health and Toxicology Division, School of Public Health at the University of Albany in New York.

 0 Comments: